Q: How many people are on a team?

 Q: What is the deadline to register?

 A: Registration deadlines are determined by your local organization.
-In most cases, the registration period last until December or January of the school year.
+In most cases, the registration period lasts until December or January of the school year.
 CCI will accept registrations until your local deadline has been met.
 You may join after the deadline to get the materials, develop your creativity, and become familiar with our program but you will not be eligible to compete this year.

 Q: If my school joins Odyssey, are we required to go to competition?